aichatddz/avote/README.md

     participant Voter
     participant Oracle
     participant Contract
-    Sponsor->>Contract: Stake coins, specifies the valid voter list at this vote Contract->>Contract: Initialize the vote with the unique vote id and the valid voter list Counter->>Contract: Stake coins and submit their own public key to the contract Contract->>Contract: Verify the counter's proof and push the public key to the contract storage Oracle->>Contract: Get the public key list
+    Sponsor->>Contract: Stake coins, specifies the valid voter list in this activity Contract->>Contract: Initialize the vote with the unique vote id and the valid voter list Counter->>Contract: Stake coins and submit their respective public keys Contract->>Contract: Verify the counter's proof and push the public key to the contract storage Oracle->>Contract: Get the public key list
-    Oracle->>Oracle: Calculate the sum of the public keys Oracle->>Contract: Submit the proof to the contract Contract->>Contract: Verify the oracle's proof and push the sum of public keys to the contract storage Voter->>Contract: Get the sum of public key Voter->>Voter: Encrypt their own ballots with the sum of public key Voter->>Contract: Submit the proof to the contract Contract->>Contract: Verify the voter's proof and push the ciphertext of the ballot to the contract storage Oracle->>Contract: Get the ciphertext of the ballot list Oracle->>Oracle: Calculate the sum of the ciphertext Oracle->>Contract: Submit the proof to the contract Contract->>Contract: Verify the oracle's proof and push the sum of ciphertext to the contract storage Counter->>Contract: Get the sum of ciphertext
+    Oracle->>Oracle: Compute and prove the aggregated public key Oracle->>Contract: Submit the proof
+    Contract->>Contract: Verify the oracle's proof and push the aggregated public key to the contract storage Voter->>Contract: Get the aggregated public key
+    Voter->>Voter: Encrypt their respective ballots with the aggregated public key and generate a proof Voter->>Contract: Submit the proof
+    Contract->>Contract: Verify the voter's proof and push the ballot's ciphertext to the contract storage Oracle->>Contract: Get the ciphertext of the ballot list Oracle->>Oracle: Compute and prove the aggregated ciphertext Oracle->>Contract: Submit the proof
+    Contract->>Contract: Verify the oracle's proof and push the aggregated ciphertext to the contract storage Counter->>Contract: Get the aggregated ciphertext
-    Counter->>Counter: Decrypt the sum of ciphertext to a plaintext fragment with their own private key Counter->>Contract: Submit the proof to the contract Contract->>Contract: Verify the counter's proof and push the plaintext fragment to the contract storage Oracle->>Contract: Get the plaintext fragments of the ballot list Oracle->>Oracle: Calculate the tallying result of the vote Oracle->>Contract: Submit the proof to the contract Contract->>Contract: Verify the oracle's proof and push the tallying result to the contract storage
+    Counter->>Counter: Decrypt the aggregated ciphertext to a plaintext fragment with their respective private keys Counter->>Contract: Submit the proof
+    Contract->>Contract: Verify the counter's proof and push the plaintext fragment to the contract storage Oracle->>Contract: Get the plaintext fragments list
+    Oracle->>Oracle: Compute the tallying result of the activity Oracle->>Contract: Submit the proof
+    Contract->>Contract: Verify the oracle's proof and push the tallying result to the contract storage
 ```

 # Attacks
 ### Differential attack
-EC-Elgamal may be at risk of differential attack if the same random value $k$ is used more than once to encrypt different plaintext $m$.
-If we get two different ciphertext, that
+EC-ElGamal may be vulnerable to differential attacks if the same random value $k$ is reused to encrypt different plaintexts $m$.
+If we get two different ciphertexts, which are

 $$
 \begin{cases}